vizicist/palette/docs/using_resolume.md

 - If for some reason Resolume crashes at startup, you can look in this file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>
 for clues as to the reason.
-If you can't resolve the issue, you should either remove the ffgl7 directory from the <i>Preferences->Video</i> section or just uninstall Palette.
+If you can't resolve the issue, you should either remove the ffgl directory from the <i>Preferences->Video</i> section or just uninstall Palette.

 - To verify that the plugin is being recognized by Resolume, you should find an entry for <b>Palette</b> in Resolume's Sources tab, in the alphabetical list under <b>Generators</b>.
 If you don't see this, look at the Resolume log file in this directory: <pre>%APPDATA%\Resolume Avenue</pre>